henri/spb/README_INDEX.md

 SPB is tightly connected with the [FISH](https://fishshell.com/) shell (hence all the ocean references).
 When you install SPB a number of [fish functions](https://github.com/henri/spb/blob/main/README.md#fish-shell-wrappers) will be automatically setup to assist you with diving into the web from the comfort of your terminal.

 The built-in [templating](https://github.com/henri/spb/blob/main/README.md#spb-templating-support) sub-system provides a layer of control over reserach, testing, development, day to day web browsing and more.
-SPB allows the creation, editing and loading of browser templates ; for fast setup of your custom isolated browser enviroments.
+SPB allows the creation, editing and loading of browser templates.
+Ready for fast setup of your custom isolated browser enviroments - dive in!

 # :anchor: SPB Readme : Table of Contents